 I combine my interests in social inequality and health to work on informal science education as a vehicle for engaging youth with science and meaningful careers.
 With team members Patricia Wonch Hill and Amy Spiegel, we conducted a four-wave Science Identity Study on middle-school youth.
 In addition to publications from this project, I was honored that the TEDxYouthLincoln team invited me to give a talk (“How do we find science kinds of people?”) at the 2017 youth event.

 I enjoy collaborations that bring sociological perspectives to a variety of questions and fields, focusing on social structures at individual, interactional, and institutional levels of analyses using quantitative, qualitative, and mixed methods.
 In the 2021 “Nebraska Lecture” I make the case for why sociologists are valuable for any team seeking to tackle “Grand Challenges”.

-I am seeking graduate students who are interested in 1) diffusion of innovations through social networks; 2) social identities and inequalities; 3) attitudes towards innovations in food production and food systems; 3) public understanding of health innovations (e.g. vaccines) I enjoy collaborating with students and supporting careers in practice settings and in academic settings.
+I am seeking graduate students who are interested in 1) diffusion of innovations through social networks; 2) social identities and inequalities; 3) attitudes towards innovations in food production and food systems; 4) public understanding of health innovations (e.g. medically assisted reproduction and vaccines).
+I enjoy collaborating with students and supporting careers in practice settings and in academic settings.

-I am seeking undergraduate students for three kinds of opportunities that can include grant funded or UCARE projects: 1) leading middle-school aged youth in afterschool programs engaging with network science (see the Worlds of Connections opportunity on Handshake); 2) studying barriers to members of historically marginalized groups entering STEM careers; 3) public understanding and attitudes towards engineering cellular agriculture based food innovations (i.e. science, knowledge, and technology).
+I seek undergraduate students for three kinds of research and teaching opportunities through grant funded, USTAR or UCARE: 1) leading middle-school aged youth in afterschool programs engaging with network science (see the Worlds of Connections opportunity on Handshake); 2) public understanding and attitudes towards engineering cellular agriculture based food innovations (i.e. science, knowledge, and technology).